hit-or-miss/hit-or-miss/README.md

 To install this package on your local system:
 1. Clone/Fork the repository into your local system
 2. Run ```npm i``` in the directory of the repository to install the required directories.
 3. Local installations will also require a local MongoDB installation.
-See [app-details.md](./docs/app-details.md) located in the `docs` folder for rmore information.
+See [app-details.md](./docs/app-details.md) located in the `docs` folder for more information.
 4. Start your MongoDB server
 5. Run ```npm run start``` to start the game server.

-**NOTE:** *The default server address for a local installation is LOCALHOST:3000.*
+**NOTE:** *The default server address for a local installation is localhost:3000.*

 ### URL Access
 If you do not want to install locally, the game server is also deployed live at `www.hitormiss.fun` and includes the necessary MongoDB server.  **NOTE**: *The examples in the game documentation and help files will use the URL as the server location*.